-(1) In spite of recent (national, regional and EU) dynamics, including fiscal stimulation efforts, the leadership and coherent approach to innovation in the entrepreneurship ecosystem - is still perceived as limited.
-Currently, it is evidenced as dispersed among several strategic documents (approved, outdated, in the process) or institutions/agencies that probably reacting to the "innovation" concept via specific measures and donor projects.
-There is no clear definition of the ecosystem of innovation, and not yet clear on how it should locally work in terms of the overall roles/functions of institutions (local, central, academia) and interactions with business/local actors.
+1. Despite recent (national, regional and EU) dynamics, including fiscal stimulation efforts, the leadership and coherent approach to innovation in the entrepreneurship ecosystem - is still perceived as limited.
+It is currently evidenced as dispersed among several strategic documents (approved, outdated, in the process) or institutions/agencies that probably react to the "innovation" concept via specific measures and donor projects.
+There is no clear definition of the ecosystem of innovation and not yet clear on how it should locally work in terms of the overall roles/functions of institutions (local, central, academia) and interactions with business/local actors.
 The above relates to the following: